-Allison Tait is an experienced and entertaining speaker for adults and children.
-She speaks on a wide range of subjects, including writing (for adults, for children), blogging, social media, work/life balance for writers, podcasting and more.
-Allison is also available to conduct workshops and seminars for adults on writing, social media, creativity and more.
+Allison Tait is an experienced and entertaining speaker for adults and children, with experience in a wide range of subjects, including writing (for adults, for children), blogging, social media, work/life balance for writers, podcasting and more.

 Allison (A.L.
 Tait) speaks regularly in schools and at children’s literature festivals, presenting workshops and talks for children, with a focus on practical and useful tips and advice to inspire kids to have confidence in their own writing.

 Allison’s 12-module online course for the Australian Writers’ Centre, the ‘Kids Creative Writing Quest’, is in high demand.